tomstewart89/StateSpaceControl/README.md

 # StateSpaceControl

-This library builds on [BasicLinearAlgebra](https://github.com/tomstewart89/BasicLinearAlgebra) to define ```StateSpaceController```; a template class which implements a multi-input, multi-output state space feedback controller with reference tracking, state estimation and integral control.
+This library defines ```StateSpaceController```; a template class which implements a multi-input, multi-output state space feedback controller with reference tracking, state estimation and integral control.

 The architecture of the controller implemented by this library is as follows:

 ![integral_control](https://user-images.githubusercontent.com/2457362/36100996-6f4d30d2-104b-11e8-9aec-dd66ff9d441b.png)

 If everything in this block diagram makes perfect sense to you then, great!
 Feel free to carry on to find out how to fill in the system matrices and gains in your controller object.
-If not, you might like to read through the What is State Space Control README to familiarise yourself with some of the core concepts.
+If not, you might like to read through the [What is State Space Control](https://github.com/tomstewart89/StateSpaceControl/blob/master/extras/what_is_state_space_control.md) tutorial to familiarise yourself with some of the core concepts.

 ## How It Works